 scale and scope of the data went beyond the marketing team’s capabilities.

-Marketers lost touch with customer experience.
+Marketers lost touch with customer experience and customers’ expectations.
 Were customers receiving an offer via direct mail for a product they’d already purchased or subscribed to online?
 Is a customer that seems disengaged simply interacting with me over a different channel where my dad is incomplete?

 Without the data and KPIs that answer these questions, marketers don’t have the customer experience analytics and insights they need to fix the existing experience and design even better ones in the future.
 And—without the experience systematically quantified, it’s not possible to automate those personalized experiences at scale with the help of AI/ML and other advanced analytics and predictive analytics technologies.